 Is there a difference between homemaking and housekeeping?
 Do you differentiate between the two?
-A few days ago I wrote a blog post about homemaking and I’ve been pondering this question since.
-I also asked this question on the Tea With Dee Facebook page and received some interesting comments.
+Ever since I wrote this blog post about homemaking, I’ve been pondering the question.
+I also asked this question on the Life With Dee Facebook page and received some interesting comments.
 The general consensus was that there is a difference.
 We all basically agreed that the term “housekeeping” seems to refer largely to cleaning while “homemaking” encompasses a much wider variety of activities.

 In my mind, homemaking includes housekeeping but certainly isn’t limited to that.
 It’s entirely possible to be an excellent housekeeping but a lousy homemaker.
 And while a good homemaker has a reasonably tidy and sanitary home, she may not be a “perfect” housekeeper.
 Instead, I think a good homemaker keeps her focus on the people living in the house rather than the house itself.

 I’m pretty much one of those naturally neat types (please don’t hate me!) so keeping the house in decent order comes easily to me.
 And there are certain cleanliness things that are important to me.
 For instance, I want reasonably clean bathrooms, a kitchen that is sanitary for food prep, and clean sheets every week.

 I’m also fussy about my house smelling clean so trash is taken out often, garbage gets composted, and other sources of odors are dealt with promptly.
 However, I can let the dusting and vacuuming go, and right now my kitchen floor could use a good mopping.
 While the main living areas are usually tidy, please don’t open my closets expecting to see color-coded perfection.